OpenAADL/fmu2aadl/README.rst

 The script assumes ``libxml2`` is installed, along with a fully operational ``Ocarina``, Python and a gcc + binutils compilation chain.
+See provided Dockerfile for the full list of dependencies.

 Testing
 -------